fmelpignano/pokemon_challenge/README.md

 ## Why Quarkus ?

 Because it is a framework on which I would like to gather some knowledge for different reasons:
-- optimized for the cloud environment
-- native mode (decrease start time and memory footprint)
+- optimized for the cloud environment (decrease start time and memory footprint with native mode)
 - plugin mechanism to "easily" enable features (fault tolerance, observability, etc.)
 - easy to generate docker images